Jodenee/Voyager/docs/Reference/Embed.md

 <br />

 ### SetUrl(url)
 This method sets the embed's url.
-Returns the [*Embed*](Embed.md) instance this method is being used on to allow chaining.
+Returns [*self*](Embed.md) to allow chaining.

 ??? info
-    If the title is absent this makes no changes.
+    If the embed title is absent, this makes no changes.

 ***Parameters***

-- url : [*string*](https://create.roblox.com/docs/scripting/luau/strings) - The url to set the title hyperlink as.
+- url : [*string*](https://create.roblox.com/docs/scripting/luau/strings) - The url of the title hyperlink.

 <br />